Etienne Green: Club career

 Born in England to an English father and French mother, Green moved to France at the age of four.
 After spending three years at ES Veauche, he joined youth academy of Saint-Étienne in 2009.
 He signed his first professional contract with the club in June 2020.
 Green made his professional debut on 4 April 2021 in a 2–0 league win against Nîmes, keeping a clean sheet and saving a penalty.

 On 7 August 2024, Green signed for Championship side Burnley for an undisclosed fee, signing a three-year deal.

 On 27 August 2025, Green signed for Danish Superliga side FC Fredericia, on a one-year contract.
+Green was released at the end of the season.

 International career

 Born in England, Green has previously represented France at youth international level.
 On 24 May 2021, he received his first call-up to the France under-21 team for knockout stage of the 2021 UEFA European Under-21 Championship.
 He was initially not included in the squad, but was named as a replacement for Alban Lafont who had to pull out of the squad to play Ligue 1 relegation/promotion play-offs with his club Nantes.

 On 23 August 2021, it was reported that Green would switch his international allegiance to England, and four days later he was included in Lee Carsley's first U21 squad.
 On 11 October 2021, he made his U21 debut during a 1–0 2023 UEFA European Under-21 Championship qualification win away to Andorra.